Marketing Analytics makes it easier to create reports and to identify and select data from the database via cubes. This enables you to:

 Overall measure configuration is also available via the Edit the configuration of the pivot table icon in the header.

 You can then choose whether or not to display measure labels.
-For more on this, refer to Configuring the display.
+For more on this, refer to Configure the display.

 It’s possible to build new measures using existing ones.
 To do this, click Create a measure and configure it.